-‘Ghost gear’ – lost or abandoned fishing equipment - is one of the biggest threats to marine animals in our oceans.
-A staggering 640,000 tonnes of ghost gear is left in our oceans each year – more than one tonne every minute!
+‘Ghost gear’ – lost, abandoned or discarded fishing equipment - is one of the biggest threats to marine animals in our oceans.
+According to the United Nations Environment Program, a staggering 640,000 tons of ghost gear is left in our oceans each year – more than one ton every minute!

-Ghost gear traps, injures, mutilates and kills more than 136,000 whales, dolphins, seals, sharks, turtles birds each year.
+Ghost gear traps, injures, mutilates and kills more than 136,000 seals, sea lions and small whales each year.

 By bringing together governments, businesses and fishing organizations, we can protect sea life and move towards a future free from the ghost fishing gear threat.

 We’re working to protect animals from ghost fishing gear by:

 - Bringing together partners to stop fishing gear being lost and abandoned;